-Yes you can prearrange a cremation.
+Yes you can prearrange a cremation in San Diego.
 Advance planning can help to ensure you get the most appropriate services provider for your needs, and can save surviving family the financial and emotional burden at the time of death.
 There are various options open to you to plan ahead so consult with your preferred services provider.
 Call your local DFS Memorials provider now on (619) 268-1962 to discuss preplanning options.

 What can we do with the cremated remains?